Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Deligne--Mumford type Spaces

 has, in view of the first part of the theorem,the structure of a complex manifold, and the multiplication map,

 defined by

 is a holomorphic map. \end{theorem}

-The above theorem is the building block for a complex orbifold structure on the space $\overline{\mathcal N}$ of equivalence classes of connected and stable noded Riemann surfaces.
+The above theorem is the building block for a complex orbifold structure on the space $\overline{\mathcal N}$ of equivalence classes of connected and stable noded Riemann surfaces as explained next.

 We begin with the complex structure.
-If $g,k$ are nonnegative integers satisfying $2g+k\geq 3$, we denote by $\overline{\mathcal N}_{g,k}$ the connected component of $\overline{\mathcal N}$ consisting of elements of noded Riemann surfaces having arithmetic genus equal to $g$ and $k$ marked points.
+If $g,m$ are nonnegative integers satisfying $2g+m\geq 3$, we denote by $\overline{\mathcal N}_{g,m}$ the connected component of $\overline{\mathcal N}$ consisting of elements of noded Riemann surfaces having arithmetic genus equal to $g$ and $m$ marked points.
 This component is a compact topological space.